BSc (Honours) Computing & IT and Design Student | Professional Diploma in UX Design | HND: Digital Design and Development (Games)

 Lessons

-Additionally, I've recognised the critical role of clear and detailed communication between design and development teams.
+Moving forward, I've recognised the importance of testing the design with a more diverse user group.
+The data collected during the validation stage felt limited as the data was derived from a single user's perspective.Additionally, I've recognised the critical role of clear and detailed communication between design and development teams.
 Given the intricate nature of creating an exceptional user experience, conveying this level of detail to the development team is essential for successful execution.Another important lesson I've learned is the significance of regularly referencing the original project goal.
 This is especially important during research analysis and requirement definition.
 It's essential to stay aligned with the project's overarching goal when transitioning into the design phase.

-BSc (Honours) in Computing & IT and Design
+BSc (Hons) in Computing, IT, and Design

 Problem